 The ever-evolving cycle of sparkly skirts and skinny jeans that we consume in the United States hails from all over the developing world — where workers often labor in deplorable conditions for unlivable wages.

-Today, a mere 2 percent of clothing sold in the U.S. was made here — down sharply from 50 percent in 1990 and 90 percent in 1960.
+Today, a mere 2 percent of clothing sold in the United States was made here — down sharply from 50 percent in 1990 and 90 percent in 1960.

 These heartbreaking realities are a few of many highlighted in the teaser for The True Cost, a forthcoming documentary film about the environmental and human welfare costs of cheap fashion.